rust-vmm/community/README.md

 ### Adding a New Virtualization Component

-If you have an idea about a component that could be a great fit for rust-vmm, please open a
-[review request issue](https://github.com/rust-vmm/community/issues/new?assignees=&labels=&template=new-crate-request.md&title=Crate+Addition+Request).
+If you a about a proposal about a new rust-vmm component, please open a [review request issue](https://github.com/rust-vmm/community/issues/new?assignees=&labels=&template=new-crate-request.md&title=Crate+Addition+Request).
-The issue must provide the explanations and justifications behind the need for a new component, highlighting the purpose of this new repository, how will it be used by other VMMs or Hypervisors, and other information that you find relevant.
+The issue must provide the explanations and justifications behind the need for a new component, highlighting the purpose of this new repository, how will it be used by other VMMs or hypervisors, and other information that you find relevant.

-Discussions about the proposal will happen on the same issue, and once an agreement is reached regarding the name (this part is hard!) and the design, an empty repository will be created in the rust-vmm GitHub organization.
+Discussions about the proposal will take place on the same issue, and once an agreement is reached on the new crate name (this part is hard!) and design, an empty repository will be created in the rust-vmm GitHub organization.

 To add functionality you will need to send Pull Requests (PRs) against the newly created repository.
-While we do not expect the code to be perfect from the first try, we do want to keep a high standard in terms of quality for all existing repositories under rust-vmm.
+While we do not expect the code to be perfect from the first try, we do enforce a high standard in terms of quality for all existing repositories under rust-vmm.

 ### Publishing on crates.io - Requirements List